tomjoht/tomjoht.github.io/_posts/2020/5/2020-05-26-write-the-docs-australia-techcomm-times-of-pandemic.md

 We'll talk about two topics, primarily.
 First, the [results of the pandemic survey](https://www.questionpro.com/t/PGzGMZhSHg).
 (I also recently posted thoughts about this here: [Results of Pandemic Impact on Tech Comm survey](https://idratherbewriting.com/blog/results-of-pandemic-impact-on-tech-comm-survey/).)

 Second, we'll approach the topic from a totally different angle, and this is where Kirk St. Amant, an expert in health tech comm, comes into play.
 Kirk has written about [Communicating about Covid-19](https://communicating-about-covid19.weebly.com/) and has some thoughts about effective tech comm approaches.
+He also recently posted [Prepositions for Planning Post-COVID-19 Processes](https://communicating-about-covid19.weebly.com/prepositions-for-planning-post-covid-19.html), which explores more theoretical approaches to transitioning our expectations for different spaces.

-This isn't a formal presentation but rather more of a discussion.
+This event isn't a formal presentation but rather more of a discussion.

 ## Registration